manojkakarla/tree-path-finder/README.md

-Finds Minimum/Maximum path in a Triangular structure data
+Finds path for Minimum/Maximum sum in a Triangular structure data

 Sample data:
 ```